emacsmirror/csv2ledger/README.md

 Matching an account specifically means matching the values of the fields listed in `c2l-target-match-fields` against the regexps in `c2l-matcher-regexps`.
 The first regexp that matches wins.
 By default, `c2l-target-match-fields` only contains the `payee` and `description` fields, but you can add other fields to it as well.

 As an example, I set `c2l-target-match-fields` to the value `(description payee sender type)`.
 Two things are of note here: first, the order of this list determines the order in which the fields get checked.
 The default value is `(payee description)`, so the `payee` field is checked before `description`.
-I prefer for the `description` field to be checked first, because it tends to contain more information than the `payee` field, so in my setup, I put `description` first.
+I prefer for the `description` field to be checked first, because in my case it tends to contain more information than the `payee` field, so in my setup, I put `description` first.

 Second, I add the `type` field to the list.
 As already mentioned, `csv2ledger` does not do anything with this field, but I include it in `c2l-csv-columns` and I use it here to match the target account.
 Specifically, I use it to capture ATM withdrawals and set the target account to `Assets:Cash`.